pluralsight/guides/draft/swift/ios-rich-push-notifications/article.md

 1. Open existing Xcode project or create New.
 Select your project target and go to Capabilities to enable Push Notifications as shown [here][1].
-Now open **Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority...** Fill the required fields and choose either to email CA the request or save it to disk.
+2. Open **Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority...** Fill the required fields and choose either to email CA the request or save it to disk.
 Go to [your Apple member center][2] and locate your App ID.
 You will see that "Push Notifications" service is now *Configurable*.
 Select the ` Edit` button.
 Under Push Notifications section there are two options for certificates as shown [here][3].
 Select the **Create Certificate** button to create your Certificate.

  > **Development Certificate** - App built from Xcode will receive notifications.

  > **Production Certificate** -App installed from Apple Store or Test Flight will receive notifications.

-    Then you need to upload your *.certSigningRequest* file you prevously saved on disk/emailed the CA, download your generated Certificate and double-click the *.cer* file to install it in your Keychain Access.
+3. Upload your *.certSigningRequest* file you prevously saved on disk/emailed the CA, download your generated Certificate and double-click the *.cer* file to install it in your Keychain Access.
-     Locate your Certificate in Keychain Access under "Certificates" section and export it as shown [here][4]
+4. Locate your Certificate in Keychain Access under "Certificates" section and export it as shown [here][4]
 // No link provided?
 Your Certificate is now saved as .p12 file.
 If you need your Certificate as `.pem/.p8` file you can easy convert it